 What is Green Tax?

 Another fine alternative to emission taxes is a tradeable permit scheme.
-It is as cost-effective as the levy of direct taxes as these schemes reduce the amount of permissible emissions by issuing a certain amount of emissions permits.
+It is as cost-effective as the levy of direct taxes as these schemes reduce the number of permissible emissions by issuing a certain amount of emissions permits.
 These permits can then be traded among polluters.
 The permit price is similar to tax in the sense that polluters who find it expensive to lower their emissions will instead purchase permits that allow them to continue emitting pollutants while those who can reduce emissions at a lower price can do so before putting up their unused permits for sale.

 The distributional effects that tradable permit schemes may have are different in comparison with pollution taxes, but will depend on the permits and whether or not they are given away or auctioned off (on what basis and to whom).